armendkadrija/ordary-api/technical_requirements.md

 - Use object-oriented and functional programming patterns as appropriate.
 - Prefer LINQ and lambda expressions for collection operations.
 - Use descriptive variable and method names (e.g., 'IsUserSignedIn', 'CalculateTotal').
-- Structure files according to .NET conventions (Controllers, Models, Services, etc.).

-## Project Structure
-- API project should be placed under `src/` folder.
-- Test projects should be placed under `tests/` folder.
-- Follow clean architecture principles with proper separation of concerns.
-- **Use modular architecture pattern** - see Modular Architecture section below.
+- Follow the established modular architecture pattern.
+- **Use primary constructors** - Prefer primary constructors over traditional constructors for cleaner, more concise code
+- **Use modern C# features** - Leverage record types, pattern matching, null-coalescing assignment, file-scoped namespaces, and init-only properties

 ## Modular Architecture Pattern
-The project MUST follow a modular architecture where each business domain (User, Auth, Device, etc.) is organized as a self-contained module:
+The project follows a modular architecture where each business domain is organized as a self-contained module:

 ### Module Structure
 Each module should be organized under `src/Odary.Api/Modules/{ModuleName}/` with: